 Upgrade your light microscope to subatomic resolution with AFM Objective: the 15x objective which delivers nanometer resolution and 3D topography.

 Nano-manipulation and nano-lithography combined with the optical facilities of your microscope build a powerful combination.
-Because of the Semilab DME adaptor concept for the DS-95 Objective, the integration in all known microscope brands is possible.
+Because of the Semilab adaptor concept for the AFM Objective, the integration in all known microscope brands is possible.

 Unchanged operation of hte light microscope with all its facilities is ensured.